-If you feel the way we hope you do about teaching science -- passionate, committed, enthused -- get involved with Science Olympiad today.
-If you haven't checked us out at NSTA or a state science workshop, see Start A Team to discover more.
+If you feel the way we hope you do about teaching science - passionate, committed, excited - get involved with Science Olympiad today.
+There's nothing quite like seeing students take the knowledge you've given them and apply it to STEM subjects of their choice.
+You'll be glad to know that all Science Olympiad events are aligned to Next Generation Science Standards; perfect for a classroom strategy or hands-on activity.
+If you haven't checked Science Olympiad out at NSTA or a state science workshop, see Start A Team to discover more.
 Elementary school teachers will find a wealth of resources about both Fun Day and Fun Night events as well as competitive tournaments on the linked pages.

-If you're an experienced Science Olympiad coach, first let us say thank you!
-We hope that each year, the energy from your students re-charges your batteries (that could be a Science Olympiad event in itself).
-Consider looking in our Workshops section for professional development or search the Events area for great resources and tips for your team.
+If you're an experienced Science Olympiad coach, thank you!
+We hope that each year, the energy from your students re-charges your batteries and enriches your classroom experience.
+Consider looking in our Workshops section for professional development or search Division B or Division C events for great resources and tips for your team.

 Beth from Alabama: "Science Olympiad helped determine what occupation I would choose.
 I always loved science and knew I'd do something in that field.
 I now teach 7th grade science and coach the Science Olympiad team -- I try to give students some of the same love I have for science!"